mad-carto/reddit-multiscale-topic-modeling/README.md

 # Multiscale Topic Modeling of Reddit Discussions on US National Parks

 An end-to-end NLP pipeline for extracting and analyzing discussion topics from Reddit data across all US National Parks.
 The project applies a two-level topic modeling approach — identifying both broad themes shared across all parks and park-specific topics — while actively mitigating geographic and volumetric data bias.
+Document-level sentiment analysis is integrated into the pipeline to capture how visitors feel about each topic.

 ---